janakerman/janakerman/src/pages/tekton-mono-repo/index.md

 ```

 As can be seen above, the `Trigger` defines two interceptors:
- 1. A custom webhook interceptor that decorates the incoming request's body with an additional field containing a list of modified file paths (`extensions.filesChanged`).
-This works by delegating the business logic to a Kubernetes service running within the cluster.
-This interceptor service uses Github's [Compare API](https://docs.github.com/en/github/committing-changes-to-your-project/comparing-commits#comparing-commits) to fetch the list of modified files between two commits.
+ 1. A custom webhook interceptor that decorates the incoming request's body with an additional field containing a list of modified file paths.
+The interceptor is implemented as a Kubernetes service called `interceptor` running within the cluster.
+This service uses Github's [Compare API](https://docs.github.com/en/github/committing-changes-to-your-project/comparing-commits#comparing-commits) to fetch the list of modified files between two commits, adding them to into the JSON payload at `extensions.filesChanged`.
 2. A chained CEL interceptor that specifies a `filter` predicate that will _conditionally_ trigger the pipeline.
 This interceptor defines a predicate that only passes if the list of modified paths contains a file related to its associated sub-project, `service-a/` in the case of the above `Trigger`.

 ## Evaluation

-Multiple related projects can be co-located in the same repository, yet they can trigger independent pipelines.
+Multiple related projects can be co-located in the same repository without having to share a single definition.
 This keeps the pipeline definitions for each project _simple_, _specific_ and with a _single responsibility_.
-It's easy to find the pipeline execution for a given sub-project using either the Tekton Dashboard or `kubectl` as they are _unique_ pipelines.
+As a result, it's easy to find the pipeline execution for a given sub-project using either the Tekton Dashboard or `kubectl` as they are _unique_ pipelines.

 ![Tekton Dashboard](tekton-dashboard.png)

-Additionally, adding a `labels` fields to the `metadata` field of a `Pipeline` resource means we can easily discover pipelines that are associated with a given service or sub-project.
+Additionally, adding a `labels` fields to the `metadata` field of a `Pipeline` resource means that pipelines for a given service or sub-project can be filtered for easily.

 Tekton provides more flexibility compared to other pipeline tools at the cost of some additional complexity.
 Tekton provides the building blocks for building a CI/CD system - you need to stitch those blocks together to suite your needs.